OneBlockPlus/polkadot-hackathon-2024/bangkok/HyperAgile/README.md

 - Discord Handle: #sabashinigami

 ## Project Info
-- Created on August 2024
+- Created in August 2024
 - Not funded by any party